francescop3/STL-files/README.md

 # STL-files
-Folder which contains stl files of objects made by me, and ready to print
+STL files of objects made by me, and ready to 3d-print with PLA material